General expectations for IRB turnaround times as well as quarterly data on submission volume and IRB timelines are

 NIH Grants: Submissions Requiring Just-In-Time Review

-To ensure that the NIH's timelines are met, the IRB Office encourages investigators to start working on the study submission in eIRB as soon as a fundable score is received.
+To ensure that the NIH's timelines are met, the IRB encourages investigators to start working on the study submission in eIRB as soon as a fundable score is received.
 Investigators should alert the IRB as soon as possible when a just-in-time review will be needed.

 Amendments make up the largest proportion of all submissions received by the IRB Office.
 The large number is due to studies that are amended multiple times in a single year.
-Full amendments are given a lower priority within the IRB Office than new submissions and responses to stipulations.
-They are generally reviewed within 4-6 weeks of submission.
 All amendments should be accompanied by a cover letter that outlines the justification(s) for each requested change.
-Failure to plan ahead can result in investigators submitting multiple amendments in rapid succession; these submissions receive the lowest priority for review.

 Changes to the Study Team

 Amendment that are limited to additions and/or removals of study team members (not the Principal Investigator) are typically reviewed within 2 business days.
 To facilitate processing, all study team members must be current on their required training.
 For more information, see the CHOP Human Research Protection Program Training Website.